China's Cinda scraps $944 mln investment into Ant's consumer finance unit

 "After further prudent commercial consideration and negotiation with (Chongqing Ant Consumer Finance), the company proposed not to participate in the share subscription," Cinda said in a filing to the stock exchange.

-Chongqing Ant Consumer Finance is under regulatory pressure to fold Ant's two lucrative micro-loan businesses Jiebei and Huabei into it, which would make it subject to rules and capital requirements similar to those for banks.
+Ant Group's consumer finance arm is under regulatory pressure to fold Ant's two lucrative micro-loan businesses Jiebei and Huabei into it, which would make it subject to rules and capital requirements similar to those for banks.

 Cinda, one of the country's four biggest state asset managers, said the withdrawal would not have any material impact on the company.